denpamusic/PyPlumIO/docs/source/index.rst

 Welcome to PyPlumIO's documentation!
 ====================================

-This project aims to provide complete and easy to use solution for communicating with climate devices by `Plum Sp. z o.o. <https://www.plum.pl/>`_
+The `PyPlumIO <https://github.com/denpamusic/PyPlumIO/>` projects aims to provide complete and easy to use solution for communicating with climate devices manufactured by `Plum Sp. z o.o. <https://www.plum.pl/>`_

 Currently it supports reading and writing parameters of ecoMAX controllers by Plum Sp. z o.o., getting service password and sending network information to